Elinor Glyn: Early life and family background

-Marriage and career
+Life and career

-At the age of 28, the green-eyed, red-haired but dowryless Elinor married on 27 April 1892.
+Elinor married on 27 April 1892, at the age of 28.
 Her husband was Clayton Louis Glyn (13 July 1857 – 10 November 1915), a wealthy but spendthrift barrister and Essex landowner who was descended from Sir Richard Carr Glyn, an 18th-century Lord Mayor of London.
 The couple had two daughters, Margot and Juliet, but the marriage foundered on mutual incompatibility.

 Glyn began writing in 1900, starting with Visits of Elizabeth, serialised in The World, a book based on letters to her mother, although Lady Angela Forbes claimed, in her memoirs, that Glyn used her as the prototype of Elizabeth.
 As Glyn's husband fell into debt from around 1908, she wrote at least one novel a year to keep up her standard of living.

 Her marriage was troubled, and Glyn began having affairs with various British aristocrats.
-Her novel Three Weeks, about an exotic Balkan queen who seduces a young British aristocrat, was allegedly inspired by her affair with Lord Alistair Innes Ker, brother of the Duke of Roxburghe,16-years her junior, which scandalized Edwardian society.
+Her novel Three Weeks, about a Balkan queen who seduces a young British aristocrat, was allegedly inspired by her affair with Lord Alistair Innes Ker, brother of the Duke of Roxburghe, sixteen years her junior, which scandalized Edwardian society.

 Around 1907, Glyn toured the United States, resulting in her book Elizabeth visits America (1909).

 Glyn had a long affair between circa 1907 and 1916 with Lord Curzon, the former Viceroy of India.
 Society painter Philip de László painted her in 1912, when she was 48.
 Curzon is presumed to have commissioned it and had given Glyn the sapphires she wears in the portrait.
 In 1915, Curzon leased Montacute House, in South Somerset, for him and Glyn, now a widow as her husband had died that autumn at the age of 58 after several years of illness.
 Curzon asked Glyn to decorate Montacute House and with Glyn away from London, Curzon courted heiress Grace Duggan.
 Glyn learned of Curzon and Duggan's engagement from the morning papers and burnt 500 love letters in the bedroom fireplace, never speaking to Curzon again.